Spending bill rejects Trump effort to gut water cleanups

 TRAVERSE CITY, Mich.
 (AP) -- -

-A wide-ranging 2019 budget bill negotiated by top lawmakers would give the programs at least as much money as they're now receiving.
-Several would get even more.
-It awaits votes in the House and Senate.

-The Environmental Protection Agency this year is spending $436 million on nearly a dozen initiatives targeting iconic waterways.
-They pay for projects such as toxic waste cleanups, wetlands restoration and protection against invasive species.
+The programs support nearly a dozen waterways, including the Great Lakes, Chesapeake Bay, the Gulf of Mexico and Puget Sound.

-For two consecutive years, Trump's administration has sought to eliminate most or all EPA funding for the programs, saying they should be paid for locally.
+Trump has tried to kill or deeply cut funding for the programs, saying they should be paid for locally.

+But members of Congress in both parties have refused to go along.

+The spending bill cleared the House on Thursday and the Senate early on Friday.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.